sullivant/feedpress/README.md

 ## Next Steps
 ### Scheduled v0.8.1
 - [ ] Bookmark ability - determine use case and decide implementation
+- [ ] Ability to size thumbs with a menu
+- [ ] Proper error "match" handling, with Result<> etc.
+- [ ] API endpoint to just "return the current edition" so it may be called via shortcuts, external apps, curl, etc.
 ### v0.8.0
 - [x] Include more detail on the frameworks used in the README
 - [x] Sorting options when viewing editions listing (sorts by date pressed)